 Military Spouse Tax Benefits

 This can be a big help if the spouse is originally from a state with a lower tax rate (or no state taxes at all).
 I wish I had known about the Military Spouses Residency Relief Act when I was newly married (I had already separated from the USAF when my wife and I were married.
-She was still in the USAF and I could have maintained my Texas residency and avoided paying state income taxes for a year).
+She was still in the USAF and I could have maintained my Texas residency and avoided paying state income taxes while she was active duty).

 Employment Opportunities for Military Spouses

 Employment can be difficult for military spouses, especially when they frequently move.
 There are many employers who provide excellent employment opportunities for military spouses.
 Here is a list of the best employers for military spouses.

 Showing Your Appreciation

 The military offers a unique way of life, and being a military spouse is unlike anything else in the civilian world.
 If you know anyone who is or was a military spouse, take some time to say thanks to them today, and take a moment to remember them and their sacrifices throughout the year.
 The military truly wouldn’t function the same way without them and their support and sacrifices.

 You can read more here.